metaloom/qdrant-java-client/README.md

 <h1 align="center">Qdrant Java Client </h3>

 This project contains a java client for the [Qdrant vector database](https://qdrant.tech/).
-The client supports HTTP and gRCP transport in either blocking or non-blocking fashion.
+The client supports HTTP and gRPC transport in either blocking or non-blocking fashion.
 For async operation a `Future` or RxJava3 based API can be used.

 <br />